pecha-jobs/pecha-jobs.github.io/transcription.md

 - Tibetan from neighboring Himalayan areas
 - Diaspora Tibetan

-Transcripts are done by Tibetan from the same area that is spoken in your recordings.
+Transcriptions are done by Tibetans from the same area that is spoken in your recordings.

+Recordings that contain technical or specialized vocabulary, such as medical, astrological, or Buddhist jargon are given to transcribed who are knowledgable in those areas.